mswimmer/2021.elbsides.de/programme.md

 _Programme - subject to change, times are approximate within a few minutes_

-All times are CET (German summer time).
+All times are CEST (German summer time).
 The slot length includes Q&A. All presentations are pre-recorded with the speaker available for questions after the talk and in the Slack chat.

 # Schedules